cryptogopher/token_voting/README.md

 3. Restart Redmine.
 Exact steps depend on your installation of Redmine.
 You may need to restart Apache (when using Passenger) or just Redmine daemon/service.

+4. Setup RPC daemon.
 4. Setup plugin settings.
 Go to https://your.redmine.com/settings/plugin/token_voting (or Redmine -> Administration -> Plugins -> Token voting plugin -> Configure)
+* Add at least 1 token type.
+Best to start with BTCTEST.

 5. Enable _Manage token votes_ permissions (https://your.redmine.com/roles/permissions)
    - it is under _Issue tracking_